grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 Note that the `tempo-tokengen-job` has emitted a log message containing the initial admin token.

-Retrieve the token with this handy one-liner.
+Retrieve the token with this command:

 ```
 kubectl get pods | awk '/.*-tokengen-job-.*/ {print $1}' | xargs -I {} kubectl logs {} | awk '/Token:\s+/ {print $2}'
 ```

-Or simply get the logs for the `tokengen` pod, for example.
+To get the logs for the `tokengen` pod, you can use:

 ```
 kubectl logs tempo-tokengen-job-58jhs